xfbs-archive/bs/README.md

         >   MMU-based isolation can even run entire legacy operating systems using paravirtualization techniques [23].
 This approach was used on ARM hardware to implement Simko3, the so-called Merkel-Phone, a smartphone that is based on the L4Re system.
 The phone offers two Android systems side-by-side on the same phone, allowing the user to separate private and business use within one device.
 This separation is accomplished by running two virtual machines, each running its own instance of Android.

+    *   History of Operating Systems
+    *   Definitions of Operating Systems

 ## Literatur

 *   Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau: *Operating Systems: Three Easy Pieces*.
 Arpaci-Dusseau Books.
 Frei verfügbar unter <http://pages.cs.wisc.edu/~remzi/OSTEP/>. **Anmerkung der Redaktion: sehr gutes Buch.**